 Narcissists’ Friendships and Intimacy

 Loneliness cannot be ended by having several fans and superficial friend.
 Emotional closeness is the only thing that can help someone deal with loneliness.
-A person who has 50 superficial friends may feel lonelier than an introvert who has only 2 intimate friends.
+A person who has 50 superficial friends may feel lonelier than an introvert who has only two intimate friends.
 Our brains are smarter.
 A narcissist may enjoy the highs of getting a narcissistic supply from their fans, but sooner or later their mind will send them negative emotions when it realizes that there is still a big gap in their intimacy.
 That’s how our brain works and this happens to all people not just narcissists.

-Friendship with a Narcissist is not Stable
+A Friendship with a Narcissist is Anything but Stable